asimondev/amon2agraf/VirtualBox/README.md

 ## Import of AMON JSON reports. ##

 The created VM already contains the tool amon2agraf.
-You should use this tool to import the data from AMON report into the MySQL database.
+You should use this tool to import the data from AMON reports into the MySQL database.
 Grafana uses the same MySQL account to access the data for displaying.

 The file /root/agraf/mysql.json contains the MySQL account details.
 So